dereuromark/cakephp-setup/docs/Console/Commands.md

     http://example.local/test
 ```

-### UserShell
+### User*
 Let's you quickly add a new user to your "users" table, including a properly hashed password, so
 you can log in.

 - `bin/cake user create [user]`

-Alternatively, you can also just print out the hash for a given plain-text password and then manually insert that into the database.

-- `bin/cake user pwd [pwd]`

 To update existing user you can use:

 - `bin/cake user update [user]`

-To list currently available users (or check if there are any yet):
-- `bin/cake user index`

-### ResetShell
+### Reset
-Let's you reset all emails or passwords, this is very useful when copying live data dumps to your local dev
+Lets you reset all emails or passwords, this is very useful when copying live data dumps to your local dev
 environment.
-Afterwards you can login with `123` for any user, when resetting the passwords to this value, for example.
+Afterward you can login with `123` for any user, when resetting the passwords to this value, for example.

 - `bin/cake reset email`